byuitechops/Canvas-wrapper/readme.md

 # Canvas Wrapper #
-The canvas Wrapper simplifies calls to the Canvas API byproviding shorthands for the basic crud operations (POST, GET, PUT, DELETE).
+The Canvas Wrapper simplifies calls to the Canvas API by providing shorthands for the basic CRUD operations (POST, GET, PUT, DELETE).

-This is in an effort to simplify the child modules and reduce code redundancy.
+The Canvas Wrapper handles pagination and throttling.
+It uses async.queue to limit the amount of calls it handles at one time and avoid overwhelming the Canvas servers.

+The wrapper looks for an API token in an auth.json file 2 directories up from the canvas wrapper.
+This makes the wrapper easier to use in the D2L to Canvas conversion tool.
+However, The wrapper can change API tokens on the fly using the `changeUser` method.

 Parameters for GET and DELETE requests must be appended to the URL/ URI before being sent to the wrapper.
 The wrapper allows the user to input the full URL or just the path.
-The wrapper requires auth.json (which contain a userId & auth token) to exist 2 directories up from the canvas wrapper.
-This is to make the wrapper easier to use in the D2L to Canvas conversion tool.
+When the domain is excluded `byui` is used by default, however this default can be changed with the `changeDomain` method.

-In addition to the basic CRUD operations, the wrapper now contains getters for the following:
+In addition to the basic CRUD operations, the wrapper contains methods for GETting the following items:
 * Pages
 * Assignments
 * Quizzes